 1. Ancient Greeks used to add water to their wine

-Tip: if you wish to drink wine produced with the Ancient Greek venification technique you can join a private symposium experience.
+Hint! if you wish to drink wine produced with the Ancient Greek vinification technique, have a look at: Ancient Greek Symposium: the Experience

 2. There was one mother for all ancient Greek monsters